Helen Kasher MBACP (accred) PGDip BSc

-My fees are £45 for a 50 minute session.
+My fees are £40 online and £45 in person for a 50 minute session.
 I offer a free telephone consultation and give concessions for people on lower incomes and students.

 I completed a Post Graduate Diploma in Counselling and Psychotherapy at the University of Leeds.
 The training I received focussed on how we relate to ourselves and others.
 My approach is integrative.
 This means that I don’t follow one particular approach but draw on a variety of theoretical approaches, including psychodynamic, person-centred and relational.
 We can work together to find the approach that works for you and allows you to achieve whatever it is you want to achieve in therapy.